MPins/lightning-blindpathmaker/README.md

 }
 ```
 # The Metric
-We are using a metric that we call "Anonymity" to set the blinded path.
-This value represents the number of nodes that could feasibly be recipients for the blinded payment:
+We are using two metrics to set the blinded path.
+The first one we call "Anonymity", this value represents the number of nodes that could feasibly be recipients for the blinded payment:
 - They are within len(blinded hops) of the introduction node.
 - The fee/cltv policy to reach the node is less than the aggregate reported by the blinded path

 A trivial example of this metric is that a value of 1 would mean that the blinded path simply
 selects the recipient as the introduction node and has no dummy hops - it is the only node that
 could possibly be receiving this payment.

+The second one we call "feasability", this value represents the size of the biggest payment possible trought the blinded path divided by the size of the invoice.

+A trivial example of this metric is that a value of 1 would mean that the blinded path simply
+is as large as the invoice.

 # How to Run
 To run the Bind Path Maker is very simple, just clone the git repository on your machine.